 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)

 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+There’s no difficult preocedure.

 5. Will the filming need to take place in multiple locations?
 (Y/N)

+Yes.

 If yes, how far apart are the locations?

+Filming will take place in the cell room and in the radiotherapy room.
+They are in different building in our hospital with about 200-meter distance.
+The filming locations are labeled at the end of each step.

 Section - Introduction